 At first, we decided to sell the gift card we accepted online instead of a refund, taking a loss on the camera, repurchasing another camera from a reputable merchant and making absolutely sure that we never give Target another dime of our money.

 But, in a last-ditch effort, I contacted Target through its Facebook page.
-I was provided with an 800-number, and after 15 minutes on “hold” I was told I needed to speak with the “gift card issues” department.
+They provided me with an 800-number, and after 15 minutes on “hold,” someone informed me that I needed to speak with the “gift card issues” department.

 I spoke with a supervisor who told me she would not reduce the price to the original purchase price, since I accepted a gift card for the return.
 After attempting to explain that all I wanted was a simple exchange, and was unsure why that was so difficult, she thanked me for calling Target Guest Services and disconnected the call while I was mid-sentence.
 My wife and I will never be purchasing anything from Target again. — Tristan Caulfield, Memphis, Tenn.